jhuckaby/PoolNoodle/README.md

 An "application" in PoolNoodle is a collection of routes that point to custom Node.js scripts, and is defined by a single JSON configuration file.
 Your route scripts are preloaded and live in the pool worker processes.
 Incoming requests that match your routes are passed to your scripts for processing, and your response is sent back to the client.
 You can also define routes that point to static files.

 Your scripts (and static files) can live wherever you want on the filesystem.
 The only file you need to add to PoolNoodle is your application's JSON configuration file, which should be dropped into the `/opt/poolnoodle/conf/apps/` directory, and named with a `.json` suffix.
+This can of course be a symlink.
 Here is an example file:

 ```js
 {